python/cpython/Doc/library/statistics.rst

    relationship, where +1 means very strong, positive linear relationship, -1 very strong, negative linear relationship, and 0 no linear relationship.

-   Both inputs must be of the same length (no less than two), and :func:`stdev` of both inputs needs to be greater then zero, otherwise :exc:`StatisticsError` is raised.
+   Both inputs must be of the same length (no less than two), and need not to be constant, otherwise :exc:`StatisticsError` is raised.

    Examples: